-Atrial fibrillation (AFib) is the most common type of heart rhythm abnormality.
+Atrial fibrillation (AFib or A-fib or AF) is the most common serious irregular heart rhythm.
 Some experts are calling this arrhythmia an epidemic (Journal of Geriatric Cardiology, March, 2017).
 That’s because as many as 6 million people have AFib now.
-That number is projected to double within a decade.
+The CDC estimates that by 2030 over 12 million Americans will be diagnosed with AFib.
+An alarming new study in Circulation: Arrhythmia and Electrophysiology (April 22, 2024) suggests that younger people are showing up with this heart rhythm irregularity.
 What is the best way to treat atrial fibrillation?

 Drugs or “Zapping” for AFib?